 Going there solo is a bit lame, since there are not many opportunities to interact with other people.

 At some point I also tried the student district to see if things were better.
 One of the venues in there was the student equivalent of a disco bar, a real blast with people dancing all over, but strangely enough the lights were fully bright rather than low.
-I did not enter since there was a long queue of kids waiting to get in, plus it was clearly not an actionable situation.
+I didn’t enter since there was a long queue of kids waiting to get in, plus it was clearly not an actionable situation.
 In that student district there were also two student “classy” bars, but believe it or now, they looked sadder than the ones populated by people in the 25-40 age range.
-I tried to strike up a few random conversations in the student “classy” bars, but it was clear that the student district was not for me.
+I tried to strike up a few random conversations in those student “classy” bars, but it was clear that the student district wasn’t for me.

 The main problem in student places is that you, as a more mature guy, must not be seen getting rejected or dismissed by much younger girls, otherwise your value crumbles to pieces and your figure is just incongruent.
 There may be a few young girls going to the grown-up classy bars and you are fine in that case, those young girls not reacting well to your approach is not a big deal, since in a grown-up classy bar you don’t look out of place to start with.
 But when you go out alone to in a student venue, where you look out of place to start with just based on your more mature image, you must not be seen getting rejected if you want to remain in there a bit longer without looking creepy.